jasante22/jasante22.github.io/docs/getting-food.md

 You can also view it on their website: [The 2026 Virginia Tech Dining Map](https://dining.vt.edu/dining_centers.html).

 ### Coffee

-on top of on campus dining, there are so many options off campus!
-Popular spotsdjkldndso
+Being a college student involves drinking copious amounts of coffee, so here is where to find some of the best spots on and off campus!

+##### On Campus

+- AMP Coffee Bar
+- Dolce e Caffè
+- Deet’s Place
+- Dunkin’
+- Starbucks

+##### Off Campus

+- Bollo's
+- Coffeeholics
+- Mill Mountain
+- Lighthouse

 ## Ordering

 Most dining halls at Virginia Tech utilize Grubhub for mobile ordering.

 You can order ahead, skip the line, and pick up your food when it’s ready.
-This is especially helpful during busy times.
+This is especially helpful during lunch and dinner rushes.

 Getting started is simple:

 - Download the Grubhub app
-- Go to My Grubhub → Settings → Campus Dining
+- Go to My Grubhub, Settings, Campus Dining
 - Confirm your campus (Virginia Tech)
 - Start browsing menus and ordering

 > If you have any food allergies or dietary restrictions, you can note that in the order instructions section before placing an order.

 ## Paying for Dining

-list meal plans, their prices, who accepts hokie p funds and who doesn't (ex: Citrus cafe in library)

 ### 2026 Meal Plan Offerings
 **Meal Plan** | **Price Per Semester** | **Flex Dollars** | **Meals Per Week**